groundlight/framegrab/README.md

 ```
 `config` can contain many details and settings about your camera, but only `input_type` is required.
 Available `input_type` options are: `generic_usb`, `rtsp`, `realsense` and `basler`.

-Here's an example of a single webcam configured with several options:
+Here's an example of a single USB camera configured with several options:
 ```
 config = {
     'name': 'Front Door Camera',